-Credit Protection Transaction.
+Credit Default Swap.
 A transaction in which one party pays either a single fixed amount or periodic fixed amounts or floating amounts determined by reference to a specified notional amount, and the other party (the credit protection seller) pays either a fixed amount or an amount determined by reference to the value of one or more loans, debt securities or other financial instruments (each a "Reference Obligation") issued, guaranteed or otherwise entered into by a third party (the "Reference Entity") upon the occurrence of one or more specified credit events with respect to the Reference Entity (for example, bankruptcy or payment default).
-The amount payable by the credit protection seller is typically determined based upon the market value of one or more debt securities or other debt instruments issued, guaranteed or otherwise entered into by the Reference Entity.
-Credit protection transactions may also be physically settled by payment of a specified fixed amount by one party against delivery of specified Reference Obligations by the other party.
-A credit protection transaction may also refer to a "basket" (ten or less) or an "index" (eleven to one hundred twenty-five) of Reference Entities.
+The amount payable by the credit protection seller is typically determined based upon the market value of one or more debt securities or other debt instruments (such a guaranteed or otherwise entered into by the Reference Entity.
+A Credit Default Swap may also be physically settled by payment of a specified fixed amount by one party against delivery of specified obligations") by the other party.
+A Credit Default Swap may also refer to a "basket" (typically ten or less) or a "portfolio" (eleven or more) of Reference Entities or may be an index transaction consisting of a series of component Credit Default Swaps.

-Credit Protection Transaction on Asset-Backed Securities.
-A Credit Protection Transaction for which the Reference Obligation is a cash or synthetic asset-backed security.
+Credit Derivative Transaction on Asset-Backed Securities.
+A Credit Default Swap for which the Reference Obligation is a cash or synthetic asset-backed security.
 Such a transaction may, but need not necessarily, include "pay as you go" settlements, meaning that the credit protection seller makes payments relating to interest shortfalls, principal shortfalls and write-downs arising on the Reference Obligation and the credit protection buyer makes additional fixed payments of reimbursements of such shortfalls or write-downs.